Meme-Supplier/Rusterminal/README.md

 # Rusterminal - v0.1.5
-My old project, PYShell, but rewritten in Rust.
+Basically PYShell but rewritten in rust

 # Tested on: